renaudcerrato/appengine-ip-to-location/README.md

 Latitude and longitude of the city from which the request originated.
 This string might look like "37.386051,-122.083851" for a request from Mountain View.

-The API simply expose those headers through a RESTful API and returns them in JSON:
+That RESTful API simply expose those headers and return them in JSON format:

 ```
 {